 I’ll never forget when I first left the law and told people I was leaving to become a “coach.”
 I’ll never forget that look in their eyes when they said, “of what?”

 So just in case you’re new around here and wondering what an “online coach” is, let’s break it down.
-An online coach generally refers to someone who offers coaching services to their clients remotely.
+An online coach generally refers to someone who offers coaching sessions or services to their clients remotely.

 Over the past several years, the online coaching industry has absolutely exploded.
 You can find a coach for almost any industry.
-In the Ultimate Bundle™️ alone, we have coaches who are coaching people on: mindset, life/self-care, health, fitness, money, dating, career, nutrition, business, breathwork, yoga, travel, and so much more.
+In the Ultimate Bundle™️ alone, we have coaches who are coaching people on: mindset, life/self-care, health, fitness, money, dating, career, nutrition, business, breath work, yoga, travel, and so much more.